thesocialdev/kartodock/README.md

 ```
 ${APP_CODE_PATH_HOST}/
 ├── kartodock
 └── kartotherian
 ```

 **Beware of memory constraints of your docker setup.
 The installation will fail with limited memory availability.
 See this [issue](https://github.com/thesocialdev/kartodock/issues/6) for more details.**

 To start the setup execute the following commands:
 ```
 cd kartodock
+git submodule update -i --recursive
 cp env-example .env
 docker-compose up kartotherian
 make clean